msikma/pokeseen/readme.md

 ## Copyright

-Pokémon is © 1995-2018 Nintendo/Creatures Inc./GAME FREAK Inc.
+The Pokémon icons are © Nintendo/Creatures Inc./GAME FREAK Inc.

-The code in this repository is MIT licensed.
+Everything else, and usage of the programming code, is governed by the MIT license.